Ethorbit/SteamDeck-SteamOS-Guides/README.md

 Normally, this operation would allocate the entire disk with zeroes, but since all writes to these devices are encrypted, these zeroes will also be encrypted.
 This makes it way harder for attackers to figure out which parts of the encrypted disks actually contain user data.

+# Make filesystems for encrypted disks

+With your encrypted disks decrypted, use `mkfs` to make a filesystem for them, so that you can actually mount and write to them later.

+I will be using the Btrfs filesystem since it supports transparent compression, subvolumes, snapshotting, and more.
+The compression specifically is useful because it will help save space with no effort.

+* `mkfs.btrfs /dev/mapper/crypt_sdcard`
+* `mkfs.btrfs /dev/mapper/crypt_home`

+Note: SteamOS by default uses the ext4 filesystem (which is stable and fast), but missing the features mentioned.

 # Mounting SteamOS /var partition

 So SteamOS's /etc has two directories' contents merged - one of them is read-only and the other is read-write and located on the var partition's lib/overlays/etc/upper/.
 Therefore, in order to make changes to the /etc directory, we need to first mount the SteamOS /var partition.